HarishBankai/BAKCHODI/README.md

 # GEOMETRY
-doing this for fun.
+Doing this for fun.

-i am modifying and adding code from my PPS practical lab.
+I am modifying and adding code from my PPS practical lab.

 Geometry Calculator